Truck Accident Lawyers Serving New Jersey

 - Available insurance coverage: Insurance companies will never agree to a settlement that exceeds the policy limits.

 Negotiating an accident settlement always takes time.
 However, the issues above can make reaching a settlement after a truck accident more time-consuming.
 In our experience, it can take anywhere from six months to more than a year to settle a truck accident claim.

 Do You Have a Truck Accident Case in New Jersey?

-Seeking legal counsel is one of the most important steps you can take after a trucking accident.
+Hiring a lawyer for truck accident cases is essential.
 For qualified assistance, we encourage you to contact Maggiano, DiGirolamo & Lizzi as soon as possible after a collision with a big rig.

 Truck accidents are serious, and they require serious representation.
 Our attorneys have achieved significant compensation on behalf of those harmed in crashes involving 18-wheelers, including: